 - The Freedom Unlimited offers 1.5x points on all purchases, so is great for everyday spending

-- The Freedom offers 5x points in rotating quarterly categories on up to $1,500 of spending per quarter, so it’s great if you spend money in those categories, but otherwise isn’t that useful
+- The Freedom offers 5x points in rotating quarterly categories on up to $1,500 of spending per quarter, so it’s extra great if you spend money in those categories

-Personally I think both cards are worth having — I have both, though if I could have just one, I would get the Freedom Unlimited.
+Personally I think both cards are worth having.
+If I could just have one, though, I’d probably choose the Freedom Unlimited, since it’s better for everyday spending.

 Quick Comparison: Freedom Unlimited Vs. Ink Unlimited